-- Group outings beyond the facility grounds may be considered, provided precautions, such as source control, are worn when Community Transmission is HIGH. - Residents should consider source control and physical distancing if attending a large gathering (e.g., festivals, fairs, and parades), especially if immunocompromised and Community Transmission is HIGH.
+- Performers who play wind instruments can use bell/end coverings or face coverings with a slit when COVID-19 Hospital Admission Levels are HIGH. - When in outbreak, individual serving packets of wafer and juice/wine are preferred for communion. - Residents should consider source control and physical distancing if attending a large gathering (e.g., festivals, fairs, and parades), especially if immunocompromised and COVID-19 Hospital Admission Levels are HIGH.